π Last Updated: February 22, 2026 | New startups added weekly

 2025 Australian Startup Innovation Trends

-AI-First Business Models: Over 300 Australian startups are now building AI-native solutions, with particular strength in agricultural AI, mining optimization, and climate modeling.
+AI-First Business Models: Over 300 Australian startups are now building AI-native solutions, with particular strength in agricultural AI, mining optimisation, and climate modelling.
 These companies leverage Australia’s unique datasets and industry expertise to create globally competitive solutions.

 Climate Tech Acceleration: With abundant renewable energy resources and strong government climate commitments, Australian climate tech startups are attracting international investors.
 Companies focused on green hydrogen, carbon sequestration, and sustainable materials are seeing significant funding growth.